Nodal-VPN/nodal-vpn-client/README.md

-# LogonBox VPN Client
+# Nodal VPN Client

-A cross-platform VPN client, intended for use with the LogonBox VPN Server.
-This builds on our open source `logonbonx-vpn-drivers` library, and works best with [LogonBox VPN Server](https://www.logonbox.com/content/logonbox-vpn/).
+A cross-platform VPN client, intended for use with the Nodal VPN Server.
+This builds on our open source `nodal-core` library, and works best with [Nodal VPN Server](https://nodal.online/).

 # Architecture

-The LogonBox VPN suite consists of a number of interrelated modules, with some for concrete applications, and some shared across other components.
+The Nodal VPN suite consists of a number of interrelated modules, with some for concrete applications, and some shared across other components.

 These may be arranged either as a monolithic application that directly manages VPN connections,